Ficus racemosa: In Buddhism

 In Theravada Buddhism, the plant is said to have used as the tree for achieved enlightenment (bodhi) by the 26th Lord Buddha, Konaagama (කෝණාගම).

 Uses

-The Ovambo people call the fruit of the cluster fig eenghwiyu and use it to distill ombike, their traditional liquor.
+The figs can be eaten when ripe, or used while still green as a vegetable in stir-fries and curries, or made into preserves.
+The shoots and young leaves are also edible.
+The Ovambo people call the fruit of the cluster fig eenghwiyu and use it to distill ombike, a traditional liquor.

-Other uses
+In India, a home remedy is prepared by rubbing the bark on a stone with water to make a poultice, which can be applied to boils or mosquito bites.
+The poultice is left to dry on the skin and reapplied after a few hours.
+The leaves of the plant can also be used to remove caterpillar bristles lodged in the skin.
+The affected skin is rubbed lightly with a leaf, effectively dislodging the stinging hairs.

-The bark of Ficus racemosa is used as a home remedy.
-In India, the bark is rubbed on a stone with water to make a paste, which can be applied to boils or mosquito bites.
-Allow the paste to dry on the skin and reapply after a few hours.
-The rough leaves of the plant can also be used to remove caterpillar bristles lodged in skin.
-A common folk remedy is to rub the affected area lightly with a leaf, which effectively dislodges the stinging hairs.
+In Vietnam, the leaves, known as lá sung, are eaten raw and often served with meat dishes.
+They are commonly used with rice paper and sometimes combined with leaves of other plants, such as woolly sewervine and Ming aralia, to wrap pieces of chicken, pork or goat into parcels eaten in a style similar to the Korean ssam.
+The figs, called quả sung, are harvested while still green and pickled in a mixture of salt and sugar, then seasoned with chilli, garlic, lime juice and fish sauce.